-Visit the ASUS website at www.asus.com and download the latest BIOS file for the motherboard.
+Visit the ASUS website at www.asus.com to download the latest BIOS file for this motherboard.
 Save the BIOS file to a bootable floppy disk.

-Write down the BIOS filename on a piece of paper.
-You need to type the exact BIOS filename at the DOS prompt.
+We recommend that you write the BIOS filename on a piece of paper; you will need to key in the exact BIOS filename at the DOS prompt later.

-- Copy the AFUDOS utility (afudos.exe) from the motherboard Support DVD to the bootable floppy disk you created earlier. - 3.
-Boot the system in DOS mode, then at the prompt type:
+- Copy the AFUDOS utility (afudos.exe) from the motherboard Support DVD to a bootable floppy disk. - Boot the system in DOS mode. - At the prompt key in afudos /i[filename] where [filename] is the latest or the original BIOS file in the bootable floppy disk.

 '''

-afudos /i[filename]

-'''

-The [filename] is the latest or the original BIOS file on the bootable floppy disk

-'''

-A:\>afudos /iP5QL.ROM
+A:\>afudos /iP5QSE2.ROM

 '''